charles-uno/charles-uno.github.io/_drafts/2017-09-14-prime-time.md

 [^3]: This is called a [brute force](https://en.wikipedia.org/wiki/Proof_by_exhaustion) solution.
 It's guaranteed to find the right answer, but it's dreadfully inefficient.
 To solve [Storm](https://www.mtggoldfish.com/archetype/modern-u-r-gifts-storm-32901#paper) by brute force, you'd probably need a supercomputer.
 Titan Breach is solvable on a laptop because it makes relatively few choices.
 It rarely plays more than half a dozen spells over the course of the game, and colors of mana are easy to keep straight.

 After over 100k simulated games, Matthias' build produces turn-3 Titans at a slightly higher rate than Zach's (see table below).
 On average, Matthias will hit someone with an extra turn-3 Titan about once every 30 games.
 The turn-4 effect is much more compelling.
-Zach is about 50-50 to play Titan by turn 4 on the play, and 2-to-1 to get it on the draw.
-Matthias is 2-to-1 on the play and 3-to-1 on the draw.
+Zach is about 50-50 to play Titan by turn 4 on the play, and 2-to-1 to get it on the draw; Matthias is 2-to-1 on the play and 3-to-1 on the draw.
 That comes out to an extra Titan about every 10 games -- once per FNM!

+These numbers make sense.
+Oath's effect on our turn-3 numbers is modest because we're unlikely to have a spare mana to cast it.
+For a turn-4 Titan, we have a lot more wiggle room -- we're much more likely to have enough mana to cast an Oath or two -- so we see a big payoff.

 | Build    |        T3 Play |        T3 Draw |        T4 Play |        T4 Draw |
 |:---------|---------------:|---------------:|---------------:|---------------:|